-Book Bans Are Mounting in American Classrooms, Enforced by a Right Wing ‘Vice Squad’
+Book Bans Are Escalating in American Classrooms, Enforced by a MAGA ‘Vice Squad’

 The chaos over acceptable books is a dress rehearsal for what conservatives really want: public school privatization.